Congratulations! You succeeded in installing Maps Marker Pro and now want to create a basic map? Here is how to achieve this:

 This will load the page “Add new marker” where the new marker is already assigned to be displayed on the newly created map with ID78.
 You can then either use the geolocation search again for setting the exact location of the marker or use drag and drop with your mouse.
 It is also advised to set a name for this marker and if you want you can customise the icon.
 Adding an infotext to the popup is also possible by using the editor:

 Finish this step again by clicking on the “Save” button to actually create the marker.

 If you switch back to the map created before and reload the page, you will see that the marker has now been added to your map:

 You can now further customise this map (e.g. hiding the list of markers below the map on the tab “List”) or continue to add this map to your site.
 The easiest way to do so is to copy the highlighted shortcode and paste it into a post, page or widget:

-Gutenberg step 1 (click on Maps Marker Pro icon to add a maps block):
+Gutenberg step 2 (select Maps Marker Pro block):

 Either way finish by publishing your post or page or saving your widget.
 As a result, the map will now also be displayed on frontend:

 That´s it.
 You´ve now successfully created your first map and added a marker.
 Optionally you can now further customise your map or add further markers to your map by repeating the steps above, starting from “Add new marker”.
 There are often several ways in achieving the desired result, this tutorial described the most basic ones.

 For further tutorial on how to customise your maps, please have a look at the other content in our knowledge base – if a specific tutorial is missing or if anything is unclear for you, please open a support ticket and we will be glad to help!